Military appreciation on opening day at The Big E

 WEST SPRINGFIELD, Mass.
-(WWLP) – It’s military appreciation day at The Big E. This includes free admission for veterans, active-duty and retired military members and their dependents.
+(WWLP) – It was military appreciation day at The Big E during opening day on Friday and thousands of veterans were in attendance.

+Dozens of agencies including the veterans administration welcomed veterans along the avenue of states.
+They made it convenient for veterans to check out the status of their benefits.
+Veteran after veteran told 22News, how this one day can be so rewarding.

+“Oh, I’ve used the VA medical,” said Tom Woodson, a retired member of the U.S. Marine from Westfield.
+“Both my wife and I are both retired Marines.”

 Military Appreciation Day highlights planned for this year’s Fair include: